 Some people have found that talk therapy with a licensed therapist can help them deal with negative emotions, including anger, that often go with tinnitus.
 By talking to a therapist you can learn to deal with your symptoms correctly.
 You can live a happier life when you are in control of your symptoms.

 Most people out there right now with tinnitus are needlessly suffering and being led in the wrong direction.
 Not only that, the constant and overuse of medication, either synthetic or herbal is only making it worse.
 And, the powers that be and scrupulous marketers wouldn’t have it any other way.
 Medicine is big, big business it trumps and supersedes any common sense, alternative thinking or inexpensive solution.
 History has proven, that if someone discovers a cheap or even free healthy solution to a large enough problem, big business is quick to shut it down or discredit it!
 Rightly or wrongly, that’s business!
 However, there are always pioneers in every facet of life who continue not to take NO for an answer and push the boundaries of human capability.
-Robert Richards was one of those people who refused to believe that there was no solution to his crippling tinnitus.
-Click here to listen to his story:
+Liz Johnson was one of those people who refused to believe that there was no solution to his crippling tinnitus.
+Click here to listen to her story: